Lao in Laos

 Most of the Loa are wet-rice farmers.
 They also raise cotton, mulberry bushes (for silk worms), coco palms, and various fruits.
 Cultivation is done with wooden equipment drawn by buffalo.
 Some of the farmers are also blacksmiths, carpenters, or miners.
 Iron and tin are exploited, as well as some gold along the Mekong River.
 Certain villages specialize in crafts such as pottery, or in the production of goods such as tobacco or charcoal.
 A number of the Lao are also fishermen.

 The Lao avoid living in the mountains, choosing instead to dwell in the plains.
 They live in villages alongside rivers or near roads that give them access to Chinese merchants.
 Their villages range in size from ten to several hundred families.
-Lao houses are typically made of wood or bamboo, and are built high on stilts.
+Lao houses are typically made of wood or bamboo and are built high on stilts.
 Family livestock, which includes poultry, pigs, and goats, is allowed to run freely underneath the houses.
 Nearly every family raises cattle and buffaloes, in order to trade the leather and hides.

 The elite Lao live in concentrated areas, which include the civil capital of Vientiane, the royal capital of Luang Praband, and a few towns along the Mekong.
 The Lao elite tend to lead westernized lifestyles, and manufactured clothing is gradually replacing all but the traditional woman's skirt, called a pha sin.

 The Lao have a variety of folk arts, which include weaving, basket making, wood and ivory carving, and working with silver and gold.
 They have a variety of musical instruments, of which a bamboo wind instrument called the khene is the most widely known.
+Lam is a musical form common to the Lao.
+It combines music with poetry and storytelling.
+Their traditional literature has been influenced by both Hinduism and Buddhism.
+The Lao enjoy soccer, boat racing, Ka-taw or kick-volleyball and martial arts.

 What Are Their Beliefs?

-More than half of the Lao are Buddhists.
+The Buddhist Wat, or temple, is the center of Lao village life.
+Village leadership is usually divided; the chief has authority in secular matters, while the Buddhist monk has authority in religious issues.
 Traditionally, young men enter village monasteries for about three months to study Buddhism.
-The Lao Buddhists believe that right thinking, ritual sacrifices, and self-denial will enable the soul to reach nirvana (a state of eternal bliss) at death.
-They live in fear of their gods and constantly strive to appease them with religious chants, rituals, and sacrifices.
-They also believe that existence is a continuing cycle of death and rebirth, a process known as reincarnation.
+Lao Buddhists believe that right thinking, ritual sacrifices, and self-denial will enable the soul to reach nirvana (a state of eternal bliss) at death.
+Buddhists also believe that existence is a continuing cycle of death and rebirth, a process known as reincarnation.

 What Are Their Needs?